Connecticut Military and Veterans Benefits

 Learn more about the Connecticut Department of Mental Health and Addiction Services, Veterans Recovery Center

-Connecticut Department of Veterans Affairs, Patriots’ Landing: Connecticut’s Patriots’ Landing, located at Rocky Hill, has five separate single-Family, three bedroom homes for homeless Veterans, their Spouse and Children.
+Connecticut Department of Veterans Affairs, Patriots’ Landing: Connecticut’s Patriots’ Landing, located at Rocky Hill, has five separate single-Family, three bedroom homes for homeless Veterans, their Spouse, and Children.
 All homes are completely furnished; equipped with kitchen supplies, bedding, furniture, washers and dryers, and full kitchens.

 • Housing is provided on a month to month basis, not to exceed twelve months; unless extended by the Connecticut Department of Veterans Affairs for not more than two, six-month periods based on specified extenuating circumstances